leonardblier/ReScience-submission/article/Tallec-Blier-Kalainathan-2019.md

 properly trained output weights, prove sufficient to solve problems with non trivial temporal dependencies.
 In our case, the untrained MDN-RNN seems to also behave like a reservoir for temporal information, necessary to solve the task at hand.

+### Using a training pipeline mixing the different steps
+One of the limitation of the methods, stated in the original paper, is that the VAE and RNN are trained only at the beginning, with a random policy.
+Hence, they might not be suited for the trained policies.

+The original paper already introduced a solution: periodically retraining the VAE and the MDRNN after a certain number of training iterations on the controller.

+We tried this learning pipeline, on the Car Racing environment.
+After every 5 iterations of the controller training, we made a new dataset of rollouts, generated with the new policy, of the same size than the original one (1,000 rollouts).
+Then we retrained the VAE with an early stopping criteria, stopping the training if it did not improve after 3 epochs, with the previous VAE as initialisation.
+Finally, we retrained the MDRNN with the same setting than the VAE (early stopping if no improvement after 3 epochs, previous model as initialisation).

+Using this learning pipeline improves the performance of the learning, both in tern of final performance and number of controller training steps.
+Still, using this pipeline is expensive in term of computation and sample efficiency, since it requires generating new rollouts between controller training steps.
+The sample efficiency issue could be mitigated by reusing the rollouts generated during the controller training steps for the training of the VAE and the MDRNN.

+Another limitation of this pipeline is that the MDRNN and the VAE might be able to represent states coming from a good learned policy, and be inefficient in other states.
+This could lead to very bad performance in extreme settings.
+For example in the carracing environment, the agent might almost never see the car outside of the road.
+Actually, this is not something we observe in practice.

 # Conclusion